 Step 2: Sit on a cushion, the floor, or a chair, with your hands on your knees facing up or down.
 Sit up straight with your shoulders relaxed and away from your ears.
 Ensure that your back is supported if necessary, it is important to be comfortable during this meditation.

-Step 3: Close your eyes and begin to focus your attention towards your solar plexus, your chest area or “heart centre”.
+Step 3: Close your eyes and begin to focus your attention towards your solar plexus, your chest area or “heart center”.
 Breathe in and out from this area as if you are breathing directly from your heart centre; as if your full experience is happening there.

 Step 4: Breathing in and out from this area and focusing on your heart allows you to start generating feelings of kindness and love within yourself.